Common Dental Emergencies We Treat

 Knocked-Out Teeth

 Few dental emergencies create more immediate concern than a completely knocked-out (avulsed) tooth.
-This traumatic injury requires extremely prompt attention—ideally within 30-60 minutes—for the best chance of successful reimplantation.
+This traumatic injury requires extremely prompt attention — ideally within 30 to 60 minutes — for the best chance of successful reimplantation.

 If a permanent tooth is knocked out: